Goldcorp Centre for the Arts, 149 West Hastings Street

 Sarah Blyth is former Chair of the Vancouver Park Board Commission and Founding member of the Overdose Prevention Society, an organization that has inspired many overdose prevention sites across Canada and around the world and saves lives every day.
 Read more about the Overdose Prevention Society.

 Patricia Reed is an artist, writer and designer based in Berlin.
-As an artist, selected exhibitions include: The One and The Many, CUAG, Ottawa; The Museum of Capitalism, Oakland; Homeworks 7, Beirut; Witte de With, Rotterdam; HKW, Berlin; and Württembergischer Kunstverein, Stuttgart...
-Read more
+As an artist, selected exhibitions include: The One and The Many, CUAG, Ottawa; The Museum of Capitalism, Oakland; Homeworks 7, Beirut; Witte de With, Rotterdam; HKW, Berlin; and Württembergischer Kunstverein, Stuttgart.
+Read more about her work and experience.

-Ellen Woodsworth is the founder of Women Transforming Cities International Society and Co-Chairperson.
-She works to make cities work for self identified women and girls working all over the world from local neighbourhoods to global gatherings like UN Habitat 3...
-Read more
+Ellen Woodsworth is a writer, organizer, and international speaker and consultant on urban issues.
+A former Vancouver City councillor, Ellen is passionate about working for social justice, economic equality and environmentally sound planning.
+Ellen is also the founder of Women Transforming Cities International Society and Co-Chairperson.
+She works to make cities work for self identified women and girls working all over the world from local neighbourhoods to global gatherings like UN Habitat 3.

 Find out more about the work of our partners & join the online discussion in SFU's Vancity Office of Community Engagement Facebook group!